 Stairs.
 I’m talking about stairs, a whole bloomin’ flight of them!

 Here’s the thing – on a good day, I might be able to do one step with my walker and not suffer extra pain as a result, but two, now that would be pushing my luck.
 This is not new information; I’ve used a walker for 15 years and a scooter for 30 years.
-Given this reality, why did I suddenly think I could manage doing a long flight of stairs, twice a day over a long weekend?
+Given this reality, why did I suddenly think I could manage to do a long flight of stairs, twice a day over a long weekend?

 Maybe, I thought being determined would provide me with magical powers.